 One of the most powerful PR tactics that an entrepreneur/business founder can use when undertaking a public relations campaign is public speaking.
 Aside from boosting your personal brand visibility, by allowing you to share your expertise becoming a confident public speaker enables you to build your own influence and solidifies your relationship with an audience, who in turn can become “micro brand ambassadors” by sharing their experience after listening to your talk.
 The impact that regular public speaking has on strengthening credibility and enhancing public image is something that is all too often underestimated.
 There are a number of reasons why this might be the case; fear of public speaking, uncertainty in brand values, inexperience or lack of awareness of where to start.
+Fear is a serious progress blocker and it stops us from doing some of the very things that are best for us.
+It is natural to feel nervous about speaking in front of groups of people, large or small but we must not let those fears stop us from moving forward.
+As the saying goes “feel the fear and do it anyway” – use the energy of fear to push you towards your goals.

 Here are some tips on how you can become a confident public speaker and start using your voice to make an impact: